Tariffs and Their Impact on Global Trade

 false

-Are there exceptions to the 20% additional duties for China and Hong Kong SAR origin goods?
+Are there exceptions to the 20% additional duties for China and Hong Kong SAR?

 Some exemptions may exist for specific commodities as noted in the Cargo Systems Messaging Service (CSMS) bulletin # 63988468.
 Customers should seek guidance from a qualified professional to confirm if these apply to their products.